 HOK Senior Justice Planner Bob Schwartz coauthored a piece with DLR Group’s Erica Loynd exploring how sustainable features can redefine the design of detention facilities.

-The article by the two co-chairs of the AIA’s Sustainable Justice Committee provides an in-depth look at the HOK-designed, LEED Gold San Mateo Maple Street Correctional Center in Redwood City, a facility intended to reduce recidivism and redefine the role of county detention and state corrections facilities.
+The article by the two co-chairs of the AIA’s Sustainable Justice Committee provides an in-depth look at the HOK-designed, LEED Gold San Mateo Maple Street Correctional Center (above) in Redwood City, a facility intended to reduce recidivism and redefine the role of county detention and state corrections facilities.

 Excerpted from AIA KnowledgeNet: